modg-nhs-git/modg-nhs-website/source/categories/information/tutoring.md

 ##### Q: I have a question that’s not covered here.
 Who do I contact?
 A: You can email the tutoring leaders (Mary, Maria, Julia, and Kiersten) at this email address: nhstutoring@motherofdivinegrace.org.
 If the question is about a certain subject (rescheduling your Latin session, for example) we ask that you put the name of the appropriate leader in the subject.

-Mary is head leader and tutors Grammar/Language Arts
+Mary is head leader
 Kiersten tutors Math
 Maria tutors Science
-Julia tutors Latin
+Julia Fassero tutors Latin
+Julia Post tutors Grammar/Language Arts